 Said, our chief guide, has a real passion for the environment.

 Dounia enthuses everyone with concern for human welfare, especially women’s rights and her fascination with culture.
 She loves taking visitors to villages in the mountains (where her family live).
 She also supports a variety of handicraft projects and charitiesincluding the local orphanage.

-“Little” Said and Rachid are delightful, kind men with a lovely sense of humour.
+Rachid is a delightful, kind man with a lovely sense of humour.
 He drives people carriers with great care and skill.

 Said is multi-faceted, with a degree in physics and great musicality which he shares with guests.
 Rachid is a good mechanic and sings beautifully.